 Angela Vidal, host of late night Barcelona tv show ‘While You Sleep’, spends the evening with a group of firemen for an episode of the show.
 She and her cameraman ride along with two of the firemen on a callout.
 They enter an apartment building to help the elderly Mrs Izquierdo.
 Suddenly, Mrs Izquierdo turns and tears out the throat of one of the men with her teeth.
 As they try to get the injured man to a hospital, the authorities close the building off and declare a quarantine zone but will not explain why.
 As those trapped inside try to work out what is going on and get to freedom, the wounded man becomes rabid and bites others.
 So too do those who are bitten.
 Soon the remaining survivors are being hunted through the building by the infected.

 [Rec] is a collaboration between two top contemporary Spanish horror directors.
-Former horror fanzine editor Jaume Balaguero has been a director on the rise in the last few years with efforts like The Nameless (1999), Darkness (2002), Fragile (2005), Sleep Tight (2011) and Muse (2017), as well as the story for The Nun (2005), the script for Inside (2016) and produced Summer Camp (2015).
+Former horror fanzine editor Jaume Balaguero has been a director on the rise in the last few years with efforts like The Nameless (1999), Darkness (2002), Fragile (2005), Sleep Tight (2011), Muse (2017) and Venus (2022), as well as the story for The Nun (2005), the script for Inside (2016) and produced Summer Camp (2015).
 Paco Plaza is the relative newcomer, having previously directed the horror film Second Name (2002), the excellent Romasanta: The Werewolf Hunt (2004) and the subsequent true-life supernatural manifestation film Veronica (2017) and The Grandmother (2021) about a sinister senior.
 Producer Julio Fernandez and production companies Filmax International and Castelao Productions have been behind the majority of these.